 Like a condominium, a townhouse is owned by someone and also shares walls with other units but often looks more like a row home.
 However, one difference between a condo and a townhouse is that a townhouse can offer a bit more privacy than a condominium.

 Townhomes and condominiums can be located in urban, suburban or rural areas and can be multiple levels.
 The main difference between a townhome and condominium is the ownership structure and the fees.

 When you purchase a condo, you personally own the interior of the unit itself and share joint ownership of the building.
 The joint ownership amongst condo owners also includes amenities such as gyms, common spaces, pools, ect.

-Townhouse owners share many similarities to single-family detached homes in that you personally own the structure and the land beneath it.
+Townhouse owners share many similarities to single-family detached homes .
+For example, you personally own the townhouse structure and the land beneath it.
 The only difference from a single-family home is that the structure shares some walls with other units or structures.

-The biggest thing that separates a condos from townhomes and single family residence is the existence of HOA fees and how they are structured.
-Condos almost always pay monthly homeowners association fees which pays for the maintenance of common areas of ownership including gyms, external elements, roofs, etc. While a townhome may or may not have an HOA, a condominium always does.
+The biggest thing that separates a condos from townhomes and single family residence is the existence of HOA fees.
+It’s also important to understand how HOA fees are structured.
+Condos almost always pay monthly homeowners association fees.
+This covers the maintenance of common areas of ownership including gyms, external elements, roofs, etc. While a townhome may or may not have an HOA, a condominium always does.

-The HOA is run by a group of other condo owners (of which anyone is allowed to join if there is an opening) who handles the day to day property maintenance of common areas.
+The HOA is run by a group of other condo owners, of which anyone is allowed to join if there is an opening.
+This group handles the day to day property maintenance of common areas.

 In addition to overseeing the property maintenance, the HOA will create rules for all the owners which can include renting out the home, noise, and what can be done with the property.
 For example an HOA may prohibit the owner from renting the home on a short term rental site like AirBnb.